CoronaCards/sample-ios-TabChildView/README.md

 The CoronaView is instantiated just like any normal UIView.
 A `CoronaView` is paired with an instance of `CoronaViewController`.

-This example sets up the `CoronaViewController` as a child of the root view controller.
-This enables the `CoronaView` to be inserted anywhere in the view hierachy of the parent controller's content view.
+This example sets up the `CoronaViewController` as a child of `FirstViewController` which is the view controller for the first tab.
+This enables the `CoronaView` to be inserted anywhere in the view hierachy of the first tab.

 ## CoronaView contents (Lua)